joshuaDeal/search-sasquatch/README.md

 # spaghetti-search
-A search engine written mostly in python.
+An internet search engine written mostly in python.

 ## crawler.py
 Webcrawler.
 Crawls the internet for new urls and outputs its findings to a file called 'raw-urls.txt'.